jlucaspains/azdiff/README.md

 ```

 ## General usage
-Once installed, you may access the tool by running `azdiff` in your terminal.
-See next sections for more information on each command or refer to the CLI help via `azdiff -h`.
+Upon installation, access the tool by executing `azdiff` in your terminal.
+For specific command details, refer to the sections below or utilize the CLI help via `azdiff -h`.

-In general, the commands provided will require at least a source and a target and will output one diff file per resource identified and compared.
+The commands provided typically require a source and a target, generating a distinct `.diff` file for each identified and compared resource.

 ## azdiff arm
-Compare two ARM template files.

-For each Azure Resource identified in the template file, a `.diff` file is created with the differences between the source and target.
-The file name is the resource name and the content is the diff output.
+Facilitates the comparison between two ARM template files, analyzing Azure resources present in each file and generating one `.diff` file per resource illustrating the differences between the source and target resources.

 ```powershell
   azdiff arm --sourceFile